Sonika Jaiganesh

 Gender: Female Gothic, Queer Gothic, Trans Gothic, Gothic Gender

-Genres and Media: Fiction, Theatre and Performance
+Genres and Media: Arts, Fiction, Film and TV, Games, Poetry

 Email: gd13769@bristol.ac.uk

-Affiliation: Linnaeus University
+Affiliation: Northumbria University

 Research Areas: